 In 2015, the ASPIRE program was launched in five target provinces: Kampong Chnnang, Pursat, Battambang, Preach Vihear and Kratie.
 In 2017, the program has expanded to Stung Treng province.In 2018, the program has expanded to 5 more provinces: Kandal, Takeo, Kampot, Prey Veng and Svay Rieng provinces and in 2019 continued to expand to 9 more provinces: Kampong Speu, Ratanakiri, Mondulkiri, Siem Reap, Kampong Thom, Pailin, Kampong Cham and Tbong Khmum in 2020 also expanded to 4 more provinces: Koh Kong, Preah Sihanouk, Kep and Oddar Meanchey.
 In total, up to now, all 24 provinces.

 Goal: Reduced Poverty and Increased Resilience of Poor and Vulnerable Smallholder Farmers in Cambodia.

-The goal of ASPIRE is to reduce poverty and increase the resilience of poor and vulnerable smallholder farmers in the Kingdom of Cambodia.
-The Programme Development Objective is that by 2021 an enhanced Cambodian model of agriculture services is demonstrated as effective for assisting a diversity of smallholder farmers to contribute to broad-based economic growth through profitable and resilient farm businesses and is adopted as policy.
+The development objective is to establish an enhanced Cambodia model of agriculture services which is demonstrated as effective for assisting a diversity of smallholder farmers to contribute to broad-based economic growth through profitable and resilience farm businesses and is adopted as policy by 2021.